 Art Deco Imperial Hotel, Prague

-Built in 1913 and massively restored in 2007, the Art Deco Imperial Hotel is one of the most elegant hotels in Prague with all 86 rooms in Art Deco furnishings.
+Built in 1913 and massively restored in 2007, the Art"> is one of the most elegant hotels in Prague with all 86 rooms in Art Deco furnishings.
 Engaging design details like antique bathtubs, grand beds, and Cubist furnishings are a blast from the past.
 The signature Cafe Imperial—visited by Franz Kafka—is a masterpiece with original Art Nouveau ceramic tiled walls, mosaic ceilings, decorative pillars, and a grand marble staircase.

 The Waldorf Astoria, New York